journal-club/wiki-data/acads/first-year.md

 </center>

+For complete names of the textbooks, [click here](https://goo.gl/XNZGRD) (PDF).
 A detailed list of textbooks required for all courses is also available in the [Timetable Book for Semester 1](https://goo.gl/1NukUD), 2018-19 (page 62 onwards).
-For complete names of the textbooks, [click here](https://goo.gl/XNZGRD).

 # Notes